changxin-ge/agent-in-a-day-with-watsonx-orchestrate/README.md

 <details open id="Summary">
 <summary><h2>Summary</h2></summary>

-In this part of the lab we automated the process of comparing two versions of a legal contract and highlighting the differences between them.
+In this lab we automated the process of comparing two versions of a legal contract and highlighting the differences between them.
 We built a custom agent in watsonx Orchestrate, added an OpenAPI-based tool, and created an agentic workflow that guides the user through uploading the original and modified documents.
 The workflow then extracts text from both files, retrieves the content through the custom tool, and feeds the results into a generative prompt that produces a structured comparison of additions, deletions, and modifications.
 This provides a clear, reliable summary of every change made between contract versions.

 The workflow can be extended with additional steps, such as automatically notifying reviewers, generating a change-impact summary, or triggering downstream approval processes.
 Using an agentic workflow ensures the comparison is handled consistently every time, while still allowing the agent to involve the legal reviewer whenever intervention is needed.